 ‘You can emerge at any age, its all about what comes out of the speakers.’ …Tom Robinson

 The evolution of 3 Bucket Jones started at a song writing retreat at Monnow Valley Studio in Sept 2013.
 The first song of the first album was written on the first day they met.
 Gitika Partington, Andy McCrorie-Shand and Garry Hughes .
 They decided then and there to make an album.
-THREE albums down the line, the first 2 written recorded and produced by Andy, Garry and Gitika – mixed by Liam Ross, the newest without Garry – the collective is continually evolving .
-Garry is now away – happily working in his preferred environment and time scale on his next his Bombay Dub Orchestra album and currently promoting his second album with the Delia Derbyshire Appreciation Society.
+THREE albums down the line, the first 2 written recorded and produced by Andy, Garry and Gitika – mixed by Liam Ross, the newest Gitika, and Andy with help from Liam- the collective is continually evolving .
 Andy and Gitika have taken the Buckets on the road with the help of glorious guitarist Bruce Knapp, a multitude of singers and 5 members of the Tredegar Town Band to form the 3 Bucket Jones supergroup -the next chapter in the collective’s story.
-The music, lately described as Bjork, Kate Bush meets Sgt Pepper – acoustic folk, smart pop – with radio tracks segued next to Dave Gilmore, Kate Bush and Antony and the Johnsons, can be heard here, on the website, Bandcamp, Soundcloud , Spotify, iTunes etc. They also have 5 videos to watch.
+The music, lately described as Bjork, Kate Bush meets Sgt Pepper – acoustic folk, smart pop – with radio tracks segued next to Dave Gilmore, Kate Bush and Antony and the Johnsons, can be heard here, on the website, Bandcamp, Soundcloud , Spotify, iTunes etc. They also have videos to watch.
 Their first UK tour in 2016 with the help of guitarist Bruce Knapp, 5 members of the world class Tredegar Town Band and over 300 singers from across the land.
 Their second album “Take These Ghosts” was released on 8th July 2016, and have release 12 singles- one a month since March 2017 which was released as album number three on 25th May 2018.

 The collective continues to change… the core members being –

-Bruce Knapp – Guitarist, Ukulele, Dobro Mandoline.
+Bruce Knapp – joined us for our 2016 tour –Guitarist, Ukulele, Dobro Mandoline.
 Full -time professional musician.
 Bruce has over 30 years of experience playing around Britain and the rest of the world.
 He have played with numerous Jazz, Blues, Soul, Funk, Folk and ‘World’ music bands.
 Bruce has been a key player in the 3 Bucket Jones live journey and can wash-up under pressure ( a pre-requisite)

 and will hopefully be spending more time playing with them both recording and live in the future.